 Included in Proposal Component

 Letter of Submittal

 Technical Proposal

 Management Proposal

-Samples of previous similar work

 References

 Cost Proposal

-Certifications and Assurances Download an editable version from OSPI's website
+Certifications and Assurances

-Qualification Affirmations Download an editable version from OSPI's website
+Qualification Affirmations

 Contractor Intake Form Download an editable version from OSPI's website

 Washington State Business License, if applicable (see Contractor Intake Form) For more information about this, visit the Department of Revenue website.

+Business Enterprise Certification Form, if applicable (see Contractor Intake Form) For more information about certification, visit the Office of Minority and Women's Business Enterprises website or Department of Veterans Affairs website .